Combatd/Hybrid_Cloud_Foundations/README.md

 * Mainframes only get more expensive when they need to scale, because their monolithic architectures require massive blocks to expand.
 * There’s also the concern of vendor lock-in, due to the use of proprietary hardware and software.
 * Finally, operating, managing, and maintaining such a complex piece of computing technology requires highly specialized skills.

+### Legacy of IT: Distributed Computing
+In the 80s, there was a need for departmental computing, which coincided with advances in memory, storage, software, LAN, and WAN technologies.

+Advantages
+* The low cost, making the barrier to entry very low.
+This was a dramatic change from the enormous investments required to stand up a mainframe.
+* By design, these systems were also easier to scale, making it much easier to expand an environment to meet growing needs.
+Most standards were open and because hardware and software were commoditized, businesses had a wealth of choices when making purchases.
+* Since these were commoditized systems, niche skills were no longer needed to operate and manage them.

+Disadvantages
+* Underutilization was the norm, which resulted in low return on investment, and high total cost of ownership.
+* Despite being scalable, these systems were not highly available, opening businesses to the risks of downtime and data loss.
+* The inherent scalability of the distributed systems also led to sprawl, which made them difficult to secure and manage.
+* Finally, because of the sheer number of components involved in different systems, IT organizations experienced sprawl as well, becoming disjointed and siloed.